What do I need to know about MRI exams?

-MRI scans may be performed on an outpatient basis or as part of your stay in a hospital.
-Although each facility may have specific protocols in place, an MRI procedure generally follows this process:
+MRI scans may be performed on an outpatient basis or as part of a stay in a hospital.
+Although specific protocols may differ among facilities, an MRI procedure generally follows this process:

-The technologist will be in another room where the scanner controls are located.
+- The technologist will be in another room where the scanner controls are located.
 However, you will be in constant sight of the technologist through a window.
 Speakers inside the scanner will enable the technologist to communicate with and hear you.
-You will have a call button so that you can let the technologist know if you have any problems during the procedure.
+You will have a communication ball so that you can let the technologist know if you have any problems during the procedure.
 The technologist will be watching you at all times and will be in constant communication.

-You will be given earplugs or a headset to wear to help block out the noise from the scanner.
+- You will be given earplugs or a headset to help block out the noise from the scanner.
 Some headsets may play music.

-At intervals, you may be instructed to hold your breath or not breathe for a few seconds, depending on the body part being examined.
+- At intervals, you may be instructed to hold your breath or not breathe for a few seconds, depending on the body part being examined.
 You will then be told when you can breathe.
-You should not have to hold your breath for longer than a few seconds.
+You should not need to hold your breath for longer than a few seconds.

-If contrast dye is used for your procedure, you may feel some effects when the dye is injected into the IV line.
+- If contrast dye is used, you may experience some effects when it is injected into the IV line.
 These effects include a flushing sensation or a feeling of coldness, a salty or metallic taste in the mouth, a brief headache, itching, or nausea and/or vomiting.
 These effects usually last for a few moments.

-You should notify the technologist if you experience any breathing difficulties, sweating, numbness or heart palpitations.
+- You should notify the technologist if you have any breathing difficulties, sweating, numbness or heart palpitations.

-Once the scan is complete, the table will slide out of the scanner, and you will be assisted off the table.
+- Once the scan is complete, the table will slide out of the scanner and you will be helped off the table.

-While the MRI procedure itself causes no pain, having to lie still for the length of the procedure might cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure, such as surgery.
-The technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.
+While the MRI procedure itself causes no pain, having to lie still for the length of the procedure might cause some discomfort or pain, particularly if you had a recent injury or invasive procedure, such as surgery.
+The technologist will use all possible comfort measures and complete the procedure as quickly as possible.

 What happens after an MRI procedure?

-You should move slowly when getting up from the scanner table to avoid any dizziness or lightheadedness from lying flat for the length of the procedure.
+You should move slowly when getting up from the scanner table to avoid any dizziness or lightheadedness from lying flat during the procedure.

-If any sedatives were taken for the procedure, you may be required to rest until the sedatives have worn off.
+If any sedatives were taken for the procedure, you may be required to rest until they have worn off.
 You will also need to avoid driving.

-If contrast dye is used during your procedure, you may be monitored for a period of time for any side effects or reactions to the contrast dye, such as itching, swelling, rash or difficulty breathing.
+If contrast dye was used during the procedure, you may be monitored for a period of time for any side effects or reactions to the contrast dye, such as itching, swelling, rash or difficulty breathing.

-If you notice any pain, redness and/or swelling at the IV site after you return home following your procedure, you should notify your doctor, as this could indicate an infection or other type of reaction.
+If you notice any pain, redness and/or swelling at the IV site after you return home, you should notify your doctor, as this could indicate an infection or other type of reaction.

-Otherwise, there is no special type of care required after an MRI scan.
-You may resume your usual diet and activities, unless your doctor advises you differently.
+Otherwise, no special type of care is required after an MRI scan.
+You may resume your usual diet and activities unless your doctor advises you differently.

-Your doctor may give you additional or alternate instructions after the procedure depending on your particular situation.
+Your doctor may give you more or alternate instructions after the procedure depending on your particular situation.